rick-r/marriage-figaro-norway/captions.md

 non può meglio sperarsi:
 'l'argent fait tout'.

   I can't believe Figaro's going to marry that little tart!
   I suppose he knows Almaviva is sweet on her, so keeping her around is good for his career...

 (Che lingua!
 Manco male
 ch'ognun sa quanto vale.)

   That mean old bitch, she's always spreading gossip.
 Just as well no-one listens to her!

 Brava!
 Questo è giudizio!
 Con quegli occhi modesti,
 con quell'aria pietosa,
 e poi ...

   Look at her, all sweetness and light.
 But we all know...

-? may not need next two?
 Che cara sposa!

+  [? may not need next two?]
   and here's the lovely bride!

 ## N. 5 Duettino

-(captions tbc.)

 MARCELLINA:
 Via resti servita,